hphelion/documentation/publiccloud/apidocs/c1.1/swift-api.md

 To indicate that you are performing a bulk delete operation, add the `?bulk-delete` query paramater to the path.
 The path should be the account (e.g., `/v1/12345678912345`) containing the objects and containers.
 The [Content-Type](#content_type_request) request header must be set to `text/plain`.

-The request body comprises a list of object or container names, seperated by a newline character.
+The request body comprises a list of object or container names, separated by a newline character.
 In addition:

 * The names must be UFT-8 encoded and then URL-encoded.